Effect of Obamacare on You

 Here's a quick and easy guide to help you find out how Obamacare affects you.
 Just scroll down to your particular situation to get the details.

 ...If I Already Have Insurance

-If your insurance was created before March 23, 2010 (when the ACA was signed), your plan doesn't change.
-That's because its "grandfathered in," and doesn't have to provide the required Obamacare benefits.
+If your insurance was created before March 23, 2010, when the ACA was signed, your plan doesn't change.
+Instead, it’s "grandfathered in," and doesn't have to provide the required Obamacare benefits.
 For that reason, you should compare it to plans on the exchanges because you might get a better deal.

 ...If I Don't Have Insurance

 You must have insurance for nine months out of 12 or pay a tax of as much as 2.5 percent of your income.
 You can shop for the plan that meets your needs on the healthcare exchanges.
 The exchanges will also help you find out if you qualify for tax credits or other government health benefits.
 States were given substantial Federal grants to fund the exchanges.
 Find out your state's status.

 If your income is 138 percent or less of the Federal poverty level, your insurance costs will be covered by Medicaid unless you live in a state that hasn't expanded Medicaid coverage.
 Find out if your state expanded Medicaid.

 If your income is under 400 percent of the poverty level, you get a tax credit each month to help pay for insurance.